 Montblanc Heritage Egyptomania Doue roller

-This year's Heritage collection is inspired by stationery from the Montblanc archives from the 1920s and 1930s.
+The Montblanc Heritage Egyptomania Doue roller.
+This year's Heritage collection is inspired by writing instruments from the Montblanc archives of the 1920s and 1930s.
 This was a time when the history of ancient Egypt and its discoveries fascinated Europe.
-In principle, this was mainly due to the decipherment of the hieroglyphic script by Jean-François Champollion in 1822.
-However, Howard Carter's discovery of the tomb of Tutankhamun in 1922 caused a true Egyptomania in Europe.
+In principle, this was mainly due to the decipherment of hieroglyphic writing by Jean-François Champollion in 1822.
+However, Howard Carter's discovery of Tutankhamen's tomb in 1922 caused a veritable Egyptomania in Europe.

-In line with their predecessors, the frame shape is octagonal and all pens have a retro clip decorated with a scarab, the symbol of the human heart and immortality.
-The engraving on the cap, Montblanc in hieroglyphs "white stone mountain", recalls the passion for Egyptian culture in the 1920s.
+In line with their predecessors, the shape of the frame is octagonal and all pens have a retro clip decorated with a scarab, the symbol of the human heart and immortality.
+The engraving on the cap, Montblanc in hieroglyphics"white stone mountain", recalls the passion for Egyptian culture in the 1920s.

-Heritage Egyptomania Doué has an octagonal cap in black precious resin, the barrel is partly provided with a metal octagonal casing with a palladium finish with a vintage look.
-On the holder are passages from Hoenefer's Book of the Dead, taken from the first page.
-This papyrus scroll, with mysterious texts and images on it, was given to Hoenefer in death to guide and help him to the underworld.
+Heritage Egyptomania Doué has an octagonal cap in black precious resin, the barrel is partly equipped with a metal octagonal jacket with a palladium finish with a vintage look.
+On the holder are passages from Hoenefer's Book of the Dead taken from the first page.
+This papyrus roll, with mysterious texts and images on it, was given to Hoenefer in death to guide and help him to the underworld.

-The collection consists of two editions, each available as a fountain pen, ballpoint pen and roller pen.
+The collection consists of two editions, each available as a fountain pen, ballpoint pen and rollerball pen.